Dovber Schneuri: Works

-Schneuri wrote many works on Chabad philosophy and Kabbalah.
-His Chassidic works tend to be very long and intricate.
-It is said that when he finished writing the bottom line on a sheet of paper, the ink of the top line had not yet dried.
-Nineteen of his works have been published so far, a good many of them during his lifetime.
+Schneuri wrote multiple works on Chabad philosophy and Kabbalah.
+His Chassidic works tend to be long and intricate.
+Nineteen of his works have been published so far, a number of them during his lifetime.

 He wrote a commentary on the Zohar, "Bi'urei HaZohar".
 Chasidic philosophy is based on Kabbalah, but interprets it in light of Chasidic thought.
 It seeks to uncover the inner "soul" of Kabbalah, by relating it to the inner consciousness of man.
 This can then allow Jewish mysticism to be grasped inwardly.
 The mystical revival and popularisation of Chasidism allowed the Jewish mystical tradition to be expressed outside of the language of Kabbalah, by uniting and spiritualising other dimensions of Judaism.
 Nonetheless, the more involved Chasidic texts interpret Kabbalistic ideas extensively, and relate them to personal spirituality.

 The different schools in Chasidic thought gave alternative articulations of Chasidic mysticism.
 Schneur Zalman of Liadi, the founder of Chabad, differed with general Chasidism, by seeing the mind as the route to the heart.
-Many of the historic works of Chasidic thought across the movement comprise collected teachings and explanations of Torah, often delivered orally, and compiled by the disciples.
+A number of the historic works of Chasidic thought across the movement comprise collected teachings and explanations of Torah, often delivered orally, and compiled by the disciples.
 As Chabad sought to express Chasidus in systematic philosophy, its writings are usually more structured than other schools'.